korlibs-archive/korio/README.md

 Korio includes a WebSocket client.
 It has two implementations: one simple and generic for targets supporting AsyncClient and other for browser javascript.
 So this is supported on all targets.

+### HttpClient

+Korio includes a HttpClient client that uses available native implementations.
+UrlVfs uses HttpClient.

+### Databases

+Korio includes as an extension database/cache clients.
+At this point, there is a Redis client implementation, but will provide more.

 ### VFS

 Korio provides an asynchronous Virtual File System extensible engine.